zanemilo/Dijjon/README.md

 Some tests may require user interaction, such as inputting actions during combat simulations.
 When running such tests, you might see prompts like:

-java

     Hero, choose an action (attack, defend, etc.):

     Enter the requested input to proceed with the tests.

-Example Output

-After running the tests, you should see output similar to the following:

-Ran 4 tests in 14.185s

-OK

-This indicates that all tests have passed successfully.
 Notes

     Ensure Dependencies Are Installed: